criadoperez/linux/Documentation/virt/kvm/api.rst

           attribute is not supported by KVM.

-KVM_CAP_SGX_ATTRIBUTE enables a userspace VMM to grant a VM access to one or more priveleged enclave attributes.  args[0] must hold a file handle to a valid SGX attribute file corresponding to an attribute that is supported/restricted by KVM (currently only PROVISIONKEY).
+KVM_CAP_SGX_ATTRIBUTE enables a userspace VMM to grant a VM access to one or more privileged enclave attributes.  args[0] must hold a file handle to a valid SGX attribute file corresponding to an attribute that is supported/restricted by KVM (currently only PROVISIONKEY).